 Within solar, PV was given pre-eminence, but reluctantly: because PV was seen to be "made of rare earth elements which led to the discharge of very toxic elements in the Chinese mines" (Lechevalier, 2018), its expansion was stopped in 2018.
 This disqualified PV, until innovation allowed the emergence of a second generation of PV which was 100% clean (Lechevalier, 2018).
-However, when this second generation became available in 2040, the French PV expansion restarted, as a step towards more energy independence.
-CSP was not explicitly supported, but was rather seen as more adapted to the "Southern European countries and the South of France; its share of French power remains zero also in 2050 (Joffre, 2017).
+However, this second generation was available since 2040, which re-started the French PV expansion, as a step towards more energy independence.
+CSP was not explicitly supported, but was rather seen as more adapted to the "Southern European countries and the South of France"; its share of French power remains zero also in 2050 (Joffre, 2017).